Having follow-up appointments

 • the treatment you have already had.

-If you have had a prostatectomy as your first treatment, you can usually have external pelvic radiotherapy.
+If you have had a radical prostatectomy as your first treatment, you can usually have external beam pelvic radiotherapy.
 You may also be given hormonal therapy.

-If you had radiotherapy as your first treatment, it may be possible to have brachytherapy to treat a recurrence.
-Occasionally, surgery with a prostatectomy may be possible.
-Often this is not an option because of the risk of serious side effects.
-HIFU or cryotherapy may also be used.
+If you had external beam radiotherapy as your first treatment, it may be possible to have brachytherapy to treat a recurrence.
+Occasionally, surgery with a radical prostatectomy may be possible.
+But this is not often an option because of the risk of serious side effects.
+High-intensity focused ultrasound (HIFU) or cryotherapy may also be used.

 If locally advanced prostate cancer comes back

 Treatments may cure locally advanced prostate cancer.
 But sometimes the cancer may come back.
-If this happens you can usually have further treatment.
+If this happens, you can usually have further treatment.
 This will depend on the treatment you have already had and where the cancer comes back.
-Your doctor will explain what treatment options might be right for your situation.
+Your doctor can explain what treatment might be right for your situation.
+They will ask you to contact them if you have symptoms.
+These can include:

 About our information